 - Bridge Donors - A bridge donor is any paired donor that donates after their paired recipient

 receives a kidney transplant in a swap.
 The bridge donor serves as a

 "bridge" to the next cluster of transplants in a chain and generally has the ability to

 be with their friend or family member while they recover from transplant surgery, before

 they themselves go through kidney donation surgery.
 Bridge donor guidelines are as

 - Bridge donors should be prepared to donate between one week and three months of their paired recipient's surgery with no significant schedule limitations.

 - Bridge donors must have no significant medical risks that could prohibit them from donating.

 - The donor center must be confident that the bridge donor will follow through with donation.

-- New member centers may want to complete at least three exchange transplants prior to identifying donors as bridge donor candidates.
+- New centers may want to complete at least three exchange transplants prior to identifying donors as bridge donor candidates.